 The physical properties of jackfruit waste significantly influence its handling, storage, and incorporation into feed formulations.
 The bulk density (0.15 g/cm3) obtained in this study is considerably lower than the values reported for jackfruit peel powder in earlier studies (Jyothi et al., 2022).
 This lower bulk density indicates that the developed powder is highly porous and occupies a larger volume per unit mass.
 Such a characteristic is advantageous in ruminant nutrition as it enhances rumen fill and promotes satiety, which can improve feed intake behaviour.

-In contrast, the tapped density (0.85 g/cm3) abserved is relatively high, indicating that the powder undergoes significant compaction when subjected to mechanical vibration.
+In contrast, the tapped density (0.85 g/cm3) observed was relatively high, indicating that the powder undergoes significant compaction when subjected to mechanical vibration.
 The large difference between bulk and tapped density reflects the compressibility of the material, which is a common feature of fibrous agro-residues.
 Similar trends have been reported in studies on fruit waste powders, where high compressibility is associated with irregular particle structure and fibrous composition (Patil et al., 2014).

 The porosity (81.49%) reported in this study is significantly higher than the previously documented values for jackfruit peel powder (10-15%) (Smita et al., 2019).
 This high porosity indicates the presence of substantial inter-particle void spaces, which enhance water retention and facilitate oxygen diffusion.
-From a nutritional perspective, high porosity is benEficial as it improves microbial accessibility during rumen fermentation, thereby enhancing digestibility.
+From a nutritional perspective, high porosity is beneficial as it improves microbial accessibility during rumen fermentation, thereby enhancing digestibility.
 The high porosity can be attributed to the inclusion of multiple jackfruit components (peel, core, and rag), which contain lignocellulosic fibers that contribute to a loose and open structure.
 However, excessive porosity may also result in poor flowability and segregation during storage, which can affect feed uniformity.

 The angle of repose (42.38°) further confirms the poor characteristics of the powder.
-According to standard classification, powders with an angle of repose greater than 40° exihibit cohesive behaviour and poor flowability.
-This value is higher than those reported in previous studies (28-32°) fo jackfruit peel powder (Jyothi et al., 2022), indicating that the present formulation is more cohesive.
+According to standard classification, powders with an angle of repose greater than 40° exhibit cohesive behaviour and poor flowability.
+This value was higher than those reported in previous studies (28-32°) of jackfruit peel powder (Jyothi et al., 2022), indicating that the present formulation is more cohesive.
 The higher angle may be due to the presence of fibrous particles, irregular shapes, and moisture-binding components such as pectin.
 Table 1 shows the physical parameters of the jackfruit waste (outer peel, core and rag).

 TABLE 1 | Physical properties of A. heterophyllus waste powder